 It’s perfect for new and existing raised beds because it can be used as a base and mulch.

 This is a new raised bed that I have been slowly establishing.
 It’s my hope to plant flowers here in the spring.

 I used that container of needles and leaves as a base filler.

 After this matter was all spread out I covered it with a layer of dirt and plan to let it sit before adding animal manure and more soil.

 I also added a layer of llama droppings and another layer of dirt.
-Llama Fertilizer is high in nitrogen, phosphorus and potassium; you can apply it year round in your garden, flower beds and hanging planters.
+Llama Fertilizer is high in nitrogen, phosphorus and potassium; you can apply it year round in your garden making it perfect for flower beds and hanging planters.

 I know many gardeners just focus on natural matter and food waste compost for their fertilizer and that’s great because it adds so much value to the soil you should never over look those ingredients.

 The animal droppings also compliment and really make the biggest difference in my experience.
 If you don’t have access or might be looking to find some, I’ve got some great tips on Finding Animal Manure.